 3. Understanding Light and Shadow: Creating Depth and Realism

-Rendering Shadows: Two types of shadow matter:
+Rendering Shadows: Two shadow types matter.

 4. Composition: Arranging Elements for Impact